martinkearn/Content/Content/Demos/Azure Functions/Thumbnails with Azure Functions QUICK.md

 * Show with and without smart cropping
 * Show it side-by-side with the original

-_Optional_ Could show a simple upload of a file to `orginals` and it showing up in log to land the concept

 ## Computer Vision blob trigger
 New Function > `BlobTrigger C#`
 * Path = `originals/{name}`